*Starting salary is dependent upon qualifications, but in most cases is no higher than the midpoint for range.

 Ability to facilitate meetings and lead special project teams.

-Ability to read, understand and interpret manuals, ordinances, policies and procedures, ordinances, statues, rules, regulations, journals, newspapers, memos, letters, reports, financial reports and legal documents.
+Ability to read, understand, and interpret manuals, ordinances, policies, and memos, letters, reports, financial reports and legal documents.

 Ability to speak before audiences with poise, voice control and confidence, using proper grammar and vocabulary appropriate to the audience.

-Under the general direction of the Recreation Manager, work is performed with minimal instruction or supervision, therefore incumbent must be self-motivated and capable of initiating and developing tasks on a regular basis.
-Work is assigned through the Recreation Manager, including the Assistant Director of Community Services, through specific projects assigned, and through general goals and objectives set by the Department and overall City management.
-The employee is responsible for prioritizing problems or situations and/or research and analyze specific data.
-Performance is reviewed through observation, completion of projects, status report’s, conferences and meetings.
-Guidance is provided through the City Code, departmental policies, City operating practices and procedures, and other resources as applicable to the specific project assigned.
-Work is evaluated annually with respect to programming initiatives, problem-solving ability, customer service, research and analytical skill, written and verbal communication skills, and performance in accordance with this classification standard.
+Under the general direction of the Director or designee, work is performed with independence.
+Works with other division and department staff at all levels, and with necessary resources in other departments and divisions.
+Work is assigned through specific projects assigned by the Director or designee, and through general goals and objectives set by the Director and overall City management, providing research and analysis necessary to meet goals and objectives.
+The employee is responsible for planning, directing, coordinating and managing support, administrative services, and program activities.
+As well as provide support for budgeting, programming, personnel and information systems functions.
+In addition to the development and implementation of procedures for operating guidelines, supervises professional and clerical and custodial employees.
+Supervision is provided by the Director or designee, and performance is reviewed through observation, completion of projects, status reports, conferences and meetings.
+Guidance is provided through the City Code, departmental policies, City operating practices and procedures, and other resources as applicable to the specific goals and this classification standard.
+Work is evaluated at least annually, with respect to managing staff, problem solving abilities, customer service, written and verbal communication skills, and performance in accordance with the classification standard.

 The employee has regular and frequent contact with division and department employees and other City employees as well as regular contact with community residents and representatives; and members of the public and representatives of other agencies, including elected officials.